 This action is taken after the decision is made that it is unsafe to remain in the building.

-The Principal will make the following announcement on the PA system.
-If the PA system is not available, the Principle will use other means of communication, i.e., sending messengers to deliver instructions.
-The Principal should be calm, convey reassuring comments that the situation is under control and give clear directions.
+1. The Teacher will make the following announcement to students.
+The Teacher should be calm, convey reassuring comments that the situation is under control and give clear directions.